jinitsuga/jinitsuga/README.md

 👋 Hi, I’m Agu!
-Currently learning web development through The Odin Project.
+Self-taught front-end developer with the help of The Odin Project.

 Always looking for coding friends to talk shop! - 📫 You can find me on Discord - Jin#6139